patrickfrey/mewa/doc/grammar.md

 * **%** **LANGUAGE** _name_ **;** Defines the name of the language of this grammar as _name_
 * **%** **TYPESYSTEM** _name_ **;** Defines the name of the _Lua_ module without extension _.lua_ implementing the typesystem as _name_. that is implicitely added.
 The generated lua module of the compiler will include the type system module with this name.
 The typesystem module will contain all Lua callback definitions referred to in the grammar.
 * **%** **CMDLINE** _name_ **;** Defines the name of the Lua module without extension _.lua_ implementing command line parser of the compiler as _name_.
-If not specified _mewa_ generates code that calls the compiler with the first command line argument.
+If not specified _Mewa_ generates code that calls the compiler with the first command line argument.
 A module defined for the command line can implement some argument checking and initialize some compiler behaviour specified by command line options.
 The module defined by CMDLINE has to export a method _parse_ with 3 arguments: the name of the language, the typesystem structure and the array of command line arguments.
 It is expected to return 3 values: the input file name, the output file name, the debug output file name.
 Only the first return value is mandatory.
 And example of a command line parser can be found [here](../examples/cmdlinearg.lua).
 * **%** **COMMENT** _start_ _end_ **;** Defines the content between the patterns _start_ and _end_ defined as regular expression quoted in single or double quotes as comment.
 Comments are ignored by the lexer and thus by the compiler.
 * **%** **COMMENT** _start_ **;** Defines the content starting with the pattern _start_ defined as regular expression quoted in single or double quotes until the next end of line as comment.
 Comments are ignored by the lexer and thus by the compiler.
 * **%** **IGNORE** _pattern_ **;** Defines a token matching this pattern defined as regular expression quoted in single or double quotes as invisible.
 It is ignored by the lexer and thus by the compiler.
 Hence it does not need a name.